The Multipath TCP counters

 counter is incremented.
 The host then waits for the third ACK

-option and the HMAC computed by
+which contains the MP_JOIN option and the HMAC computed by

 the remote host.
 It then checks the validity of the received HMAC.
 If

-the HMAC is invalid, then the MPTcpExtMPJoinAckHMacFailure
+the HMAC is invalid, then the MPTcpExtMPJoinAckHMacFailure counter

 is incremented.

-counter will increase on Multipath TCP hosts
+The MPTcpExtMPJoinSynRx counter will increase on Multipath TCP hosts

 that accept subflows, typically servers.
 The value of the

-counter should be close to the previous one.
+MPTcpExtMPJoinACKRX counter should be close to the previous one.

-If the two other counters, MPTcpExtMPJoinNoTokenFound
+If the two other counters, MPTcpExtMPJoinNoTokenFound or

-increase, then the system administrator
+MPTcpExtMPJoinAckHMacFailure increase, then the system administrator

 should probably investigate as these are indication of possible attacks.